 There are many benefits for bank workout customers to switch to factoring.
 TCI Business Capital has over 20 years of experience providing factoring to companies with financial challenges.
-Our staff works closely with customers to improve their cash flow using best invoicing practices, credit and risk management of their customers, plus skilled collection specialists.
+Our staff works closely with customers to improve their cash flow using best invoicing practices, credit and risk management of their customers, plus skilled AR specialists.

 Accounts receivable factoring can be a “win-win” for banks and bank workout customers.
 Valuable banking relationships continue without risk, while the customer has the advantage of cash flow from factoring.
 TCI Business Capital is the solution for bank workouts.

 With over 20 years of experience serving companies across North America in a range of industries and situations, TCI Business Capital has the know-how to be the right choice for factoring.
 TCI Business Capital has customized factoring programs designed to meet the unique cash flow needs of each client.
 From cash flow to service and success, TCI Business Capital makes sense.